-SELF-EMPLOYMENT (SCHEDULE-C)
+SELF-EMPLOYMENT (SCHEDULE C)

 Schedule C reports income from a business or profession operated as a sole proprietor or independent contractor.
-Taxpayers with a 1099-NEC and 1099-K must complete Schedule C to report cash income and calculate possible self-employment taxes.
+Taxpayers with a 1099-NEC, a 1099-K, and/or cash income must complete Schedule C to report their income and calculate possible self-employment taxes.

-Use the Self-Employment worksheet to calculate all appropriate expenses.
+Use the Self-Employment Worksheet (pink sheet) to summarize all appropriate expenses.